SUSSdeveloper/SUSSprg/usageGuide/README.md

    sudo sh -c '> /var/log/kern.log'
 </pre>

-3. On the client, download the dummy file from the server.
-Then, on the server, copy the logs into a file:
+3. Using either `wget` or `curl` on the client, download the dummy file from the server.
+After a few minutes, copy the logs into a file on the server:
 <pre>
    cat /var/log/kern.log > raw.suss1
 </pre>